TrueSight Operations Management architecture

 TrueSight Synthetic Monitor

 TrueSight Synthetic Monitor enables so that specialists can predict application health and user experience.
-Synthetic transaction monitoring enables you to manage your applications by executing complex business transactions and monitoring performance and functional behavior.
+Synthetic Monitor enables your business to proactively check service level agreements (SLAs) and receive notification of a breach before the end user is impacted.

 TrueSight Synthetic Monitor basic architecture